builtmighty/.github/README.md

 - `BOT_SIGNING_KEY` - The bot signing key is a GitHub commit signing key, which allows our automated bot to grab uncommitted code on production or staging, commit it to a branch, and that code is verified with a proper signature.
 This is already set on the organizational level.
 - `WPE_SSH_KEY` - The WP Engine SSH deployment key, which is already set at the organization level.
 You can override it within the repository, if need be.
 ---

+## Triggers
+Linting occurs automatically when a pull request is opened from a `feature/branch` into a `rc/x.x.x` branch OR from a `rc/x.x.x` into `main/prod/production`.

+Deployments to staging occur after a pull request is merged from a `feature/branch` into a `rc/x.x.x` branch.
+Production deployments happen when a new release is **published**.

 ## Additional Resources